LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/send_to_object_2.rst.txt

 :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile time whenever sufficient information is available.
 When the lookups are performed at runtime, a caching mechanism is used to improve performance in subsequent messages.
-See the user manual section on :ref:`performance <performance_performance>` for details.
+See the User Manual section on :ref:`performance <performance_performance>` for details.

 Modes and number of proofs